ishxiao/blog/_posts/2017-6-29-how-to-support-latex-in-github-pages.md

 **Option 1:** Write your equation in [MathURL][4] and embed it.

-You could write the equation with MathURL, then generate a url that permanently points to the equation, and display this in an '''<iframe>''' tag.
+You could write the equation with MathURL, then generate a url that permanently points to the equation, and display this in an `<iframe>` tag.
 However, this will stop working if MathURL goes offline.

 **Option 2:** Implement [jsMath][5]